 It is not a free market telling us that systemic pressures are contained.
 It is a non-governmental monetary authority with the power to buy and sell debt-based ‘assets’ in service to painting desired images and outcomes.
 I am going to leave it for other publications to theorize about how well clued in the commercial traders were to this operation.
 All we have to know is that the operation is in force until it no longer is.

 To summarize, there is little doubt that the financial markets are being held captive to the election process while awaiting clarity and gold is being held captive to deliberately engineered mechanics within the yield curve.
 Don’t fight it.
 Gold needed a correction anyway.
 The Fed’s supply of short-term debt instruments to sell is finite and gold is going to get where it is going soon enough; as will the stock market.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Oh, and follow @BiiwiiNFTRH.
-Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+Support free quality content; please disable AdBlock, Adguard or other ad blockers on Biiwii.com (our few ads are non-intrusive) and/or donate... thank you!
 Add to SocialTrade